chow-vincent/sumo_project/README.md

 ## Results

-Cross-Validation F1 Score (accuracy in predicting wins): 57.1%
+Cross-Validation F1 Score (a measure of accuracy in predicting wins): 57.1%

-Test F1 Score pending completion of 2017 March Grand Tournament.
+F1 Score for ~300 unseen matches in 2017 March Grand Tourney: 60.8%

 ## Future Work